 PBSC BY THE NUMBERS

 pro bono hours contributed

 of our students report that they plan on offering pro bono upon graduation

 Oluwatimilehin Robert, Program Coordinator

-Timi is a second year student in the single JD Program at the university of Windsor, Factulty of Law.
+Timi is a third-year student in the single JD Program at the University of Windsor, Faculty of Law.
 In her first year, she participated in the Youth ID Clinic where she got to help address the challenge of possessing photo identification when one is homeless or marginally housed.
 Timi completed her undergraduate degree at Lakehead University in political science, where her passion for access to Justice was cultivated.
 She is passionate about making legal information more accessible to minority communities and newcomers, and is so excited to be a program coordinator this year at PBSC!

 Anna Maria Decia-Gualtieri, On-Site Supervisor